Goubasarian/Goubasarian.github.io/src/data/blog/backpropegating_through_attention.md

-This section is meant to be a quick refresher and assumes prior knowledge of backpropagation, so if this is your first time manually backpropegating with tensors, check out Karpathy's videos on backpropegation beforehand.
+This section is meant to be a quick refresher and assumes prior knowledge of backpropagation, so if this is your first time manually backpropagating with tensors, check out Karpathy's videos on backpropagation beforehand.